 The evaluator shall examine the documentation outlined below provided by the developer to confirm that it contains all required information.
 This documentation is in addition to the documentation already required to be supplied in response to the EAs listed previously.

 The developer shall provide documentation identifying the list of software and hardware components that compose the TOE.
 Hardware components should identify at a minimum the processors used by the TOE.
 Software components include applications, the operating system and other major components that are independently identifiable and reusable (outside the TOE) such as a web server and protocol or cryptographic libraries.
-This additional documentation is merely a list of the name and version number of the components, and will be used by the evaluators in formulating hypotheses during their analysis.
+This additional documentation is merely a list of the name and version number of the components and will be used by the evaluators in formulating hypotheses during their analysis.

 If the TOE is a distributed TOE then the developer shall provide: